IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

 As you see *exception.StackTrace* points to line caused the exception: *orders.Add(new Order(){Price = 35397});*.
 That line doesn't point us to computation which caused the exception: *ordinaryOrders* or *expensiveOrders*.
-To determine computation which caused the exception we should examine *exception.Computing.InstantiatingStackTrace* property.
+To determine computation which caused the exception we should look at *exception.Computing.InstantiatingStackTrace* property.
 That property contains stack trace of instantiating of the computation.
 By default ObservableComputations doesn't save stack traces of instantiating of computation for performance reasons.
 To save that stack traces use *Configuration.SaveInstantiatingStackTrace* property.